dkelly255/python-checkers/README.md

 ## Features Left To Implement - Hangman
 There were several additional features which could be added to the Hangman application - each of which are detailed below:

-### Guess Word Functionality
-This would add a feature to the game whereby the user would have the option to "guess the word" at any point in the game, rather than continuing to guess individual letters.
-It would save the user time, and would add an element of risk to the game if accompanied by an "automatic fail" if the user guesses the wrong word, triggering the game lost screen.

-### Add Phrases to Answer Pool
+### - Add Phrases to Answer Pool
 An additional feature that could be added in future is for the user to have the option to "guess a phrase" instead of the deafult option of "guessing a word".
 It would add an extra dimension to the game and would contribute to a positive User Experience

-### Difficulty Level Settings
+### - Difficulty Level Settings
 Difficulty level setting could also be additional features in future - giving the user the ability to specifiy a difficulty level, which would be primarily be determined by the length of the word being guessed.
 For example - easier words would be of shorter length, with harder diffuclty words being longer in length.

-### Guess limit extension/reduction
+### - Guess limit extension/reduction
 The ability for the user to modify their guess limits would also be a potential future feature for the game - adding depth to the game by allowing higher and lower guess limits according to the user's personal choice.

 ## Features Left To Implement - Fictcorp Adventures

-### Extended Question Bank
+### - Extended Question Bank
 In an unconstrained environment, I would like to add many additional questions and scenarios to the existing five scenarios which would add more color & depth to the User Experience investigating many different areas of the business and stakeholder sentiment.
 However, with project deadlines I have decided to leave an extended question bank out of scope for this release in the spirit of having a Minimum Viable Product (MVP) for project deadlines.

-### Random question Selection
+### - Random question Selection
 In conjunction with the extended question bank above, it would be a potential additional feature for future releases of the game to add in a random selector for each question adding an element of variety and chance to the game to help with the User Experience.
 This would mean each time the User loads the game, they will not know which questions/scenarios will appear, and which sequence the questions will appear in.

-### Game length Control
+### - Game length Control
 This would also be a possible feature whereby the user can select a quick game (3x scenarios), a standard game (5x scenarios) or an extended game (7x scenarios) depending on their wishes and time availability.
 This would work in combination with the extended question bank, and random question generation features above.

 # Testing
-The testing approaches & results for the application are fully detailed in the TESTING.md file attached - please navigate to this section for details of the application's testing.
+To keep the readme as streamlined & structured as possible - The testing approaches & results for the application are contained in a separate file, located at the [TESTING.md](https://github.com/dkelly255/python-games-package/blob/main/TESTING.md) link attached

+Please navigate to this section for an in depth analysis & overview of the code validation, code testing processes & procedures, and the testing results for all end-to-end aspects of the application & functionality.

 # Bugs
 The following section will provide detail & context in terms of the debugging exercises that were part of the development process.